-Trying to figure out whether a brand is cruelty-free is not always easy and Weleda’s animal testing policy is definitely not an easy one to crack!
+Trying to figure out whether a brand is cruelty-free is not always easy and Weleda’s animal testing policy was a hard one to crack!
 Sometimes it’s just easier to use something like the www.evernatural.com.au Natural Cosmetics which are guaranteed to be natural and cruelty-free.

-To address the rumours about Weleda selling in mainland China, I reached out to them and they responded with a statement dated back to 2015, which confirmed the rumors were true and that some of Weleda products are sold in mainland China through an online shop and in regular shops.
+On their US website, they do not mention anything about selling in China which led me to emailing them where they responded with a statement dated back to 2015, which confirmed the rumors were true and that some of Weleda products are sold in mainland China through an online shop and in regular shops.

 Here is a snippet of their statement which was dated on May 22nd, 2015: